IamAmishaG/IamAmishaG/README.md

 **I'm a data analytics enthusiast.
 I enjoy exploring data to get insights and create an impactful story out of it.**

-- 🌱 I’m currently working on SQL and Python for Data Analysis and on powerful reporting tools such as Tableau, PowerBI.
+- 🌱 I’m currently working on SQL and Python for Data Analysis and on powerful reporting tools- Tableau, PowerBI.
 - 💞️ I’m looking to learn and collaborate with other data enthusiasts

 ### 💼 Data Analysis Projects